savitharachuri/Business-Insights-360/README.md

 # Power BI Dashboards Overview
 The section gives technical details used to develop the dashboards in Microsoft Power BI attached in the above folder.

- -> Transforming data in Power Query using M-language, to tackle data cleaning tasks such as handling NULL values and duplicates, capturing most recent date with List.max function.
+ -> **Transforming data** in Power Query using **M-language**, to tackle data cleaning tasks such as handling NULL values and duplicates, capturing most recent date with List.max
+    function.
 Organising the tables into different folders according to dimension tables and fact tables, hiding the tables that are unecessary.

  ->